aphelyon/Voting-Process/API.md

    **Parameters:**
    * Election Year: year of the election.
 Format: YYYY
    * Election Month: month of the election.
 Format: MM
-   * API-KEY: the 50 character hexadecmial unique media ID generated at /add_media_partner
+   * API-KEY: the 50 character hexadecimal unique media ID generated at /add_media_partner

    **Responses:**
    * positions: array of all positions for which candidates are running in any given election